bposzewiecka/PhaseDancerSimulator/README.md

        reference: 'hg38'
 ```

-### Step 4: Placing the reference genomes (or symbolic link to them) used for simulation(s) in the appropriate directory
+### Step 4: Placing the reference genomes (or symbolic link to them) used for simulations in the appropriate directory

 Reference genomes used for simulations should be placed in the *data/refs* directory.
 Symbolic links to reference genomes can be also used.